eur0pa/DS2Fix64/README.md

 ## Can I get (soft)banned for using this?

-[Technically, no](https://github.com/eur0pa/DS2Fix64/blob/master/Softbans.md).
+Read [this](http://kotaku.com/no-ones-sure-why-players-are-suddenly-getting-banned-in-1702590460) and [this](https://github.com/eur0pa/DS2Fix64/blob/master/Softbans.md).
 It doesn't alter anything we know causes a softban (some item stacks or SM), nor DS2 / DS2SotFS makes use of VAC.
 Still, many people do really believe this causes softbans so yeah, that's on you, don't come and blame me blah blah.

 ## Current fixes

-### Durability bug
+### Durability bug -- disabled: fixed in SotFS 1.0.2

 Dark Souls II would damage your weapons based on your framerate.
 SotFS will just apply the damage twice regardless.
 Let's not do that.